-College and Career-Ready Standards
+College- and Career-Ready Standards

-The College and Career-Ready Standards emphasize critical thinking, teamwork and problem-solving skills.
+College- and career-ready standards emphasize critical thinking, teamwork, and problem-solving skills.
 Students will learn the skills and abilities demanded by the workforce of today and the future.
-Mississippi adopted Mississippi College- and Career-

-Ready Standards (MCCRS) because they provide a consistent, clear understanding of what students are expected to learn so that teachers and parents know what they need to do to help them.
-Reprinted from mdek12.org/OAE/college-and-career-readiness-standards
+Mississippi adopted the Mississippi College and Career Ready Standards (MS CCRS) to provide a consistent, clear understanding of what students are expected to learn and so teachers and parents know what they need to do to help them. mdek12.org/OAE/college-and-career-readiness-standards